-Trans advocates have called on Victoria Police to investigate transphobia as a motivation for the leak of photos of high-profile former AFL player and former Kangaroos coach Dean Laidley.
+Trans advocates have called on Victoria Police to investigate transphobia as a motivation for the leak of photos of high-profile former AFL player and former Kangaroos coach Dani Laidley.

 Victoria Police Minister Lisa Neville dismissed concerns of transphobia, saying, “I think this had much more to do about football than it did about anything else.”